The Dark Knight Rises: Plot

-Kyle agrees to take Batman to Bane, but instead leads him into a trap under Wayne Tower.
-Bane gloats that he intends to fulfill Ra's al Ghul's mission to destroy Gotham City before defeating Batman, then breaks his back before taking him abroad to an underground prison cave in Jodhpur, where Ra's al Ghul's child was born and raised before escaping — the only prisoner to have done so.
-Back in Gotham, Bane traps the police forces in the sewers, destroys all but one bridge surrounding the city, kills Mayor Anthony Garcia, forces Pavel to convert a fusion reactor core into a decaying neutron bomb before killing him, releases the prisoners of Blackgate Penitentiary, and takes over the city.
-Meanwhile, Gotham's elite are exiled and killed in kangaroo courts presided over by Jonathan Crane.
+Catwoman agrees to take Batman to Bane, but instead leads him into a trap under Wayne Tower.
+Bane gloats that he intends to fulfill Ra's al Ghul's mission to destroy Gotham City before he brutally cripples Batman in combat.
+He then takes Bruce to an ancient underground prison in the Middle East, where Bruce learns that Ra's al Ghul's child was born and raised there, but had a protector who aided the child in escaping, thought to be impossible.
+Back in Gotham, Bane detonates explosives to trap the police forces in the sewers, destroys all but one bridge surrounding the city, kills Gotham mayor Anthony Garcia at the Gotham City stadium, and forces Pavel to convert the fusion reactor core owned by Wayne Enterprises into a decaying neutron bomb before publicly killing him as well.
+He exposes Dent's crimes to the city and releases the prisoners of Blackgate Penitentiary, taking over the city, and has Gotham's elite exiled and killed in proletarian kangaroo courts presided over by Jonathan Crane.

-Bruce recovers from his injuries five months later, escapes captivity, and returns to Gotham.
-As Batman, he frees the police, and together, they clash with Bane's army in the streets.
-During the battle, Tate stabs Batman, revealing herself as Talia al Ghul, Ra's al Ghul's daughter.
-Unable to activate the bomb's detonator due to Gordon blocking the signal, Talia leaves to find the bomb.
-Kyle kills Bane and helps Batman pursue Talia, hoping to bring the bomb back to the reactor chamber where it can be stabilized.
+Five months later, Bruce escapes captivity and returns to Gotham.
+As Batman, he frees the police, and together they clash with Bane's army in the streets.
+During the battle, Batman overpowers Bane, but Tate stabs Batman in the abdomen, revealing herself as Ra's al Ghul's daughter Talia al Ghul.
+Talia also reveals that Bane was her protector in the pit before activating the bomb's detonator, but it fails due to Gordon blocking the signal, so Talia leaves to find the bomb while entrusting Bane to finish off Batman.
+However, Catwoman returns, killing Bane and helping Batman pursue Talia, hoping to return the bomb to the reactor chamber where it can be stabilized.
 Talia's truck crashes, but she remotely floods and destroys the reactor chamber before dying.
-With no way to stop the detonation, Batman uses his aerial craft, the Bat, to haul the bomb far over the bay, where it safely explodes.
-Before takeoff, Batman reveals his identity to Gordon.
+With no way to stop the detonation, Batman, after revealing his identity to Gordon, uses his aerial craft, the Bat, to haul the bomb far over the bay, where it safely explodes.

 In the aftermath, Batman is presumed dead and honored as a hero.
-Wayne Manor becomes an orphanage, and Bruce's estate is left to Alfred.
-Gordon finds the Bat Signal repaired, while Lucius Fox discovers that Bruce had fixed the malfunctioning auto-pilot on the Bat.
-In Florence, Alfred glimpses Bruce alive and in a relationship with Kyle, and they silently acknowledge each other.
-Blake, whose legal first name is revealed as Robin, resigns from the GCPD and receives a package from Bruce leading him to the Batcave.
+Since Bruce is also presumed dead separately, Wayne Manor becomes an orphanage, and Bruce's estate is left to Alfred.
+Gordon finds the Bat-Signal repaired, while Lucius Fox discovers that Bruce had fixed the Bat's malfunctioning autopilot.
+In Florence, Alfred discovers that Bruce is alive and in a relationship with Selina, and they silently acknowledge each other before parting ways.
+Blake, whose legal first name is revealed as Robin, resigns from the GCPD and receives a package leading him to the Batcave.